Ram Jaane: Soundtrack

-The music is composed by Anu Malik and the songs are written by Anand Bakshi.
-The soundtrack is on PolyGram (now Universal Music India).
-Upon release, "Raam Jaane" and "Phenk Hawa Me" became popular.
+The music is composed by Anu Malik and the lyrics are written by Anand Bakshi.
+The soundtrack is available on PolyGram (now Universal Music India).
+Upon release, "Ram Jaane" and "Phenk Hawa Mein Ek Chumma" became popular.

 Box office

 Ram Jaane grossed ₹14.50 crore in India and $200,000 (₹69.50 lakh) in other countries, for a worldwide total of ₹15.19 crore, against its ₹3.75 crore budget.
 It had a worldwide opening weekend of ₹2.99 crore, and grossed ₹5.30 crore in its first week.

 India

 It opened on Thursday, 30 November 1995, across 175 screens, along with Akele Hum Akele Tum, starring Aamir Khan.
 It earned ₹62 lakh nett on its opening day, and grossed ₹1.78 crore nett in its opening weekend.
 It had a first week of ₹3.15 crore nett, and grossed ₹1.97 crore nett and ₹1.23 crore nett in its second and third week respectively.
 The film earned a total of ₹8.60 crore net.
 This is the only time when the films of Shah Rukh Khan and Aamir Khan clashed at the box office.
 Ram Jaane was ahead from day one and remained there through the run, earning a "Hit" verdict by Box Office India, while Akele Hum Akele Tum was declared a "Flop".
 It remains one the fan favourites of Shah Rukh Khan's films and his acting was appreciated in it.